bamesserly/mat-minimal-ana/README.md

+# Minimal MAT-MINERvA Example

 This is my original (extremely bare bones) prototype/example of a MAT-MINERvA analysis.

-This example highlights an root file event loop and histogram filling with systematics, using all of the essential awesome features of the MAT.
+This example highlights a root file entry loop and histogram-filling with "many-universe" systematics, using all of the essential awesome features of the MAT.

 Currently, to get this running, you basically need to be a MINERvA collaborator; MAT-MINERvA is required beyond the publically-available MAT, and